aws-solutions-library-samples/guidance-for-automated-deployment-of-l2-stretch-network-extensions-with-cisco-8000v/README.md

 ### Cost

-You are responsible for the cost of the AWS services used while running this Guidance.
-As of November 2024, the cost for running this Guidance with the default settings in the US East (N. Virginia) Region is approximately **$150-$200 per month** for a basic deployment with `c5n.large` instance type.
+You are responsible for the cost of the AWS services used while running this guidance.
+As of November 2024, the cost for running this guidance with the default settings in the US East (N. Virginia) Region is approximately **$150-$200 per month** for a basic deployment with `c5n.large` instance type.

 We recommend creating a [Budget](https://docs.aws.amazon.com/cost-management/latest/userguide/budgets-managing-costs.html) through [AWS Cost Explorer](https://aws.amazon.com/aws-cost-management/aws-cost-explorer/) to help manage costs.
 Prices are subject to change.
 For full details, refer to the pricing webpage for each AWS service used in this Guidance.